alexdcodes/Python_SelfEducation/README.md

 Hello and Printing.py

-both python files can be launched seperatly.
+Each python file(s) can be launched seperatly.
+As each is a different lesson.